-We will continue to ask patients to attend face-to-face services only when it is really necessary, and where it can be done safely without putting our patients, the public or our staff at greater risk of catching coronavirus.
-Where possible, appointments will continue to be offered using remote services such as a video or phone consultation.
-If you do need to attend the surgery for an appointment, please ensure you bring a face covering, unless you have a disability or health condition which makes you exempt from wearing a facemask.
+If you are asked to come into the surgery for a face-to-face appointment, please remember to wear a face covering unless you have a disability or health condition which makes you exempt from wearing a facemask.
 Please view our policy on wearing face coverings at our practice below;

 If you want to know how Derbyshire’s NHS services are changing in response to the pandemic visit: https://joinedupcarederbyshire.co.uk/public-info-covid-19/help-us-help-you